-The site assessment process applied the Hierarchy of Controls to determine the appropriate controls to mitigate risks.
-PPE has been deemed necessary in circumstances where the risk of COVID-19 exposure cannot be eliminated or sufficiently reduced by other control methods.
-MAG defines PPE as a face mask and eye protection worn together to protect all mucous membranes.
-PPE is not a substitute for other important infection prevention and control practices such as physical distancing and hand hygiene.
+The risk assessment process applies the hierarchy of controls to determine the appropriate measures to mitigate risks.
+PPE is intended to be a barrier of last resort.
+It is deemed necessary in circumstances where the risk of COVID-19 exposure cannot be eliminated or sufficiently reduced by other control measures.

+PPE protects the health and safety of the employee wearing it and protects other individuals the employee interacts with.
+PPE is not a substitute for other important infection prevention and control practices such as maintaining physical distancing wherever possible and hand hygiene.